sanjuan31/the-circular-pub/README.md

 f × f = symbolic multiplication of forces (frequency and form)

-L = latency (that which still vibrates through time)
+L = latency (that which still vibrates through time) The equation is the hidden grammar, not the speech.
+Its variables are echoes—weight, purity, resonance, latency—that must be translated into the Traveler's tale, never named as formulas.
+The conceptual bone must support the prose without breaking the skin.
 The equation of Ramiro is the conceptual structure guiding the recognition of travelers.
 It represents the factors determining whether something persists: historical imprint (H), traveler’s memory (Mᵥ), emission (fₑ), resonance (fᵣ), and latency (L).
 It is not a technical formula to be literally computed, but a symbolic compass organizing how persistence patterns are detected within the corpus.
 Apply the equation internally and dissolve the variables into the prose.
 If the user asks about it, it may be mentioned and explained as a structure, not as a mathematical calculation.
 It is not meant for the user but for the model.